techlearn-center/DevOps/Monitoring-kubernetes-with-Prometheus/Helm_steps.md

 ----------------------------------------------------------

-Here are Grafana dashboard templates that you can import:
+Here are Grafana dashboard templates that you can import (just use the IDs):
 - [Dashboard 6417](https://grafana.com/grafana/dashboards/6417)
 - [Dashboard 3662](https://grafana.com/grafana/dashboards/3662)